 The Employees Retirement System of Texas offers several benefit plans.
 HealthSelect of Texas and Consumer Directed HealthSelect are both health coverage plans that are underwritten by Blue Cross Blue Shield of Texas.
-In addition to HealthSelect, HMOs are available only to members and their eligible dependents that live or work in certain Texas counties.

-The State of Texas offers all benefits eligible employee's comprehensive health and prescription drug benefits, along with \$5,000 basic term life insurance and \$5,000 Accidental Death and Dismemberment (AD&D) coverage after a 60 day waiting period.
+The State of Texas offers all benefits eligible employee's comprehensive health and prescription drug benefits, along with \$5,000 basic term life insurance.
 You may enroll your eligible dependents in health coverage without restrictions when you enroll as a new employee.
 You may also decline health coverage; however, if you wish to enroll in HealthSelect health coverage after your initial period of eligibility, Evidence of Insurability (EOI) is required and your acceptance is not guaranteed.

-Health coverage is available for both you and your eligible dependents.
+Health coverage is available for both you and your eligible dependents..